kpardew/workout-tracker/README.md

 ## Potential Extensions
 The sky is the limit here.
 There are countless options for improvement.
-For instance, the database is a single table to hold the very basic information.
+For instance, the database is a single table to hold the minimal information about a single type of exercise.
 So coutless options exist for extending the database.
 Several features could be added to the Node server and the front end has extremely limited functionality.
 Finally, the UI utilizes very standard Bootstrap styles.
 Much more from the Bootstrap library could be utilized.
+Consider this a starting point to explore the Node ecosystem and have some fun with it!